spacekookie/website/content/blog/xxx_git_mail.md

 I think one of the main advantages of git mail collaboration is that the workflow of sending patches and creating meaningful discussion on patches is so interlinked.
-While you're using different clients to send patches and replying to feedback, but the code that you send is still available in your e-mail client, so it's easy to reply to both feedback, while coping parts of a patch for reference.
+While you are using different clients to send patches and replying to feedback, the code that you send is still available in your e-mail client.
+So it's easy to reply to both feedback, while coping parts of a patch for reference.

-It's important here to send e-mail as plain text, because otherwise it might make it weird for people to reply to.
-There's a great website that helps you make sure your e-mail client is in plain text mode:
+It's important here to send e-mail as plain text, because otherwise it might cause for people to reply to.
+There's a great website that helps you make sure your e-mail client can and is configured to use plain text: [useplaintext.email].
-[useplaintext.email].

 [useplaintext.email]: https://useplaintext.email/